formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 ⚡ Features on free version:

-▪  User can send any wpforms data to only "Leads" module of Zoho CRM ▪  Only one CRM layout can be accessible - "Standard" ▪  Transmit data to all the Zoho CRM fields including custom field.
+▪  User can send any WPForms data to only "Leads" module of Zoho CRM ▪  Only one CRM layout can be accessible - "Standard" ▪  Transmit data to all the Zoho CRM fields including custom field.
 ▪  This plugin allow user to send  custom value also.